 Waivers of Inadmissibility

 Many inadmissibility waivers require “extreme hardship to a qualifying relative” as well as a favorable exercise of discretion.
-If your qualifying relative is also the relative that died, you can still apply for the waiver.
-USCIS will assume extreme hardship to your qualifying deceased relative, but your case still must warrant a favorable exercise of discretion (the positive factors for granting the waiver must outweigh the negative factors).
-(Note: If your deceased relative is not a qualifying relative for purposes of the waiver, you still need a qualifying relative to be eligible for the waiver.)
+If your qualifying relative for waiver purposes is also the relative that died, you can still apply for the waiver.
+We will assume extreme hardship to your qualifying deceased relative, but your case still must warrant a favorable exercise of discretion (the positive factors for granting the waiver must outweigh the negative factors).
+If your deceased qualifying relative is not a qualifying relative for purposes of the waiver, you still need a qualifying relative to be eligible for the waiver.

 Other than assuming the existence of extreme hardship, you must meet all other requirements for the granting of a waiver of inadmissibility.
 For example, you must still be seeking to immigrate as an “immediate relative” in order to apply for Form I-601A, Application for Provisional Unlawful Presence Waiver, under 8 CFR 212.7(e).

 Relationship to Humanitarian Reinstatement under DHS Regulations

 Even before Congress enacted section 204(l), DHS regulations provided discretion to reinstate approval of family-based petitions that were automatically revoked because of the petitioner’s death.
 The DHS regulation is 8 CFR 205.1(a)(3)(i)(C)(2).
 If you believe that this regulation may also apply to you, you should submit a single written request asking USCIS for relief under both section 204(l) and the humanitarian reinstatement regulation.
 See Humanitarian Reinstatement for more information on this form of relief.